samer--/pljulia/README.md

 ## TODO

+Add `jl_map/2`, like `jl_call/N` but mapped over lists.

+Add workspace variable allocation like in plml?

+Allow callbacks from Julia to Prolog

 Handle more Julia types directly: more base types?
 Arrays of more types?

 Handle more node types in Julia syntax trees.

-Add `jl_map/2`, like `jl_call/N` but mapped over lists.

-Add workspace variable allocation like in plml?

 Consider having `jl_array_t` structures floating around as Prolog BLOB atoms, assuming they can be protected from Julia's garbage collector.